awsdocs/amazon-ecs-developer-guide/doc_source/service-create-loadbalancer-rolling.md

 1. For **ELB Name**, choose the name of the load balancer to use with your service\.
 Only load balancers that correspond to the load balancer type that you selected earlier are visible here\.

 1. The next step depends on the load balancer type for your service\.
 If you've chosen an Application Load Balancer, follow the steps in [To configure an Application Load Balancer](#create-service-configure-alb)\.
-If you've chosen a Network Load Balancer, follow the steps in [To configure a Network Load Balancer](#create-service-configure-nlb)\.
-If you've chosen a Classic Load Balancer, follow the steps in [To configure a Classic Load Balancer](#create-service-configure-clb)\.<a name="create-service-configure-alb"></a>
+If you've chosen a Network Load Balancer, follow the steps in [To configure a Network Load Balancer](#create-service-configure-nlb)\. <a name="create-service-configure-alb"></a>

 **To configure an Application Load Balancer**